Reassessing Code Authorship Attribution in the Era of Language Models: Empirical Study Methodology

 We employ Mann-Whitney U-test~\cite{mcknight2010mann} to ascertain whether a statistically significant difference in performance exists between \LLMsS{}.
 When comparing any two \LLMsS{}, null hypothesis ($H_0$) posits that there is no significant difference in the average performance ($\mu_0 = \mu_1$) of the two.
 Conversely, alternative hypothesis suggests a significant difference in the average performance ($\mu_0 \ne \mu_1$) of the two \LLMsS{}.
 Then we calculate the U-statistic, which is based on the difference in the summed ranks between the two models' accuracy scores across $k$-folds.
 If the p-value associated with U-statistic is less than the level of significance ($\alpha$), we reject the null hypothesis.
 Otherwise, we conclude that a significant difference exists between the two models' performance.

 Finally, we compare the effectiveness of \LLMsS{} with a state-of-the-art (SOTA) DL-based technique \PbNN{}~\cite{bogomolov2021authorship}. \PbNN{} (Path-based Neural Network) is a language-agnostic authorship attribution model designed to analyze source code.
 It is based on the code2vec~\cite{alon2018general} model, which transforms code into numerical representations by extracting AST (Abstract Syntax Tree) paths.
 We use the implementation of \PbNN{} provided by the authors~\cite{bogomolov2021authorship} and follow the same hyperparameters as in their paper.
 We use the same evaluation metrics as for \LLMsS{} to compare the performance of \PbNN{} with \LLMsS{}.
+Note that while other CAA baselines for CAA exist, e.g., Ropgen~\cite{}, these are often language specific, and given the multilingual nature of most LLMs, we opted to compare against a similarly multi-lingual model in \PbNN{}.